*As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-How to make DIY lighted chicken wire Christmas Balls, and how to hang them.
+How to make lighted Christmas balls, and how to hang them outside in your trees.

 I’m so excited to share this holiday tradition that we participate in with the rest of our neighbors every year.